-It is important for those wishing to intervene on a loved one to understand that an intervention is a process and not an event.
+It is important for those wishing to intervene on a loved one to understand that a successful intervention is a process and not an event.
 When the concerned individual(s) decide to move forward with the intervention, a more in-depth assessment will occur to prepare the intervention team for the actual intervention and treatment plan.

-The Intervention Specialist is responsible for determining the particular model and approach to use with the intervention, family education, and guidance through the process.
-The intervention team will collaborate with the specialist on issues including: safety, timing and participation, location, treatment center selection, transportation needs, and family responsibilities while their loved one is receiving treatment.
+The Family Intervention Specialist is responsible for determining the particular model and approach to use with the intervention, family education, and guidance through the process.
+The intervention team will collaborate with the specialist on issues including: safety, timing and participation, location, treatment center selection, transportation needs, and family member responsibilities while their loved one is receiving treatment.

 Interventions do not have to be secretive or conspiratorial.
 Addressing the legitimate concerns through a loving and respectful intervention can be accomplished best in most cases, when a family is willing to seek out the help of trained and experienced professionals.

 1155 Penn Ave